jphaugla/KafkaSparkDSEDemo/README.md

   * After running for some time can run aggregate to create sensor_full_summary ./runAggregate.sh   (if using DSE embedded 5.0.x) ./runAggregate2.sh  (if using standalone spark 2.0.2)

+  * Can write sensor_full_summary back to a new kafka topic ./runWriteBack.sh   (if using DSE embedded 5.0.x) ./runWriteBack2.sh  (if using standalone spark 2.0.2)

 ####  PROBLEMS with build.sbt
 The cleaner new build.sbt did not work on my Mac running DSE 5.0.3 or DSE 5.0.5.
 If see dependency problems switch back to build.sbt.mac and then use